Center for Democracy and Technology: Workers’ rights

-The CDT focuses on educating the public on the impacts that certain technologies have on the workplace as well as researching possible technologies to assist workers to do things like gain a fairer compensation.
+The CDT focuses on educating the public on the impacts of technologies on the workplace as well as researching possible technologies to assist workers in doing things like gaining fairer compensation.
 On September 16, 2021, the CDT posted an article to inform people about the threat of bossware titled "Strategies to Tackle Bossware’s Threats to the health & Safety of Workers".

 Free expression

 CDT's Free Expression Project places emphasis on the ability for information being allowed to flow freely online without restrictions.
 The main focus of this project is to advocate for the protection of online free speech, while simultaneously providing criticism and other insight towards concepts such as online content censorship and gatekeeping.
 In particular, CDT observes the application and the boundaries of the First Amendment online in many circumstances, due to the constantly changing nature of the internet and other technologies that allow the spread of mass information at large.
 CDT's Free Expression team currently focuses on subjects such as Digital Copyright, Intermediary Liability, Children's Privacy, and Net Neutrality.
 This project is currently directed by Emma Llansó, a graduate of Yale's School of Law and the University of Delaware.